 Smoke damage affects the ceilings and walls of a property.
 This problem is unpleasant and cleaning it is not easy.
 Smoke is a fuel that fails to burn properly and it is seen in the form of small carbon particles and other elements.
-After complete combustion, heat, light and carbon dioxide, as well as water vapor, are produced.
+After complete combustion, heat, light, and carbon dioxide, as well as water vapor, are produced.
 These are some of the components of smoke and tiny particles called PM10.
 PM10 means Particulate Matter whose diameter is below 10 microns.
 These include small wood tars droplets, soot, ash, and gases.
-Actually, most elements of a smoke have a diameter that is below one micron.
+Actually, most elements of smoke have a diameter that is below one micron.

 Meet the Author

 Smoke damage causes discoloration and black marks on the ceiling and walls.
 These are mainly caused by charring and soot.
 Soot refers to a residue that smoke leaves behind while charring is paint burning.
 The first thing that you should do when dealing with smoke damage is assess the damage extent in order to determine if cleaning will solve the problem.
 Cleaning heavy soot as well as charring that come from the flat-painted wall may not be possible.
 As such, re-painting and priming might be the only option.
 If charring is not deep, you can use semi-gloss or satin finishes in solving the problem.

 To fix the damage caused by smoke, you will need Trisodium Phosphate which is a cleaner, 2 buckets, a large sponge, warm water, goggles, cleaning gloves, and cleaning rugs.
 It is important to note that Trisodium Phosphate is harsh.
 Therefore, wearing gloves is important to prevent skin irritation.
 It can also cause eye irritation which can be prevented by the use of goggles.

 - Fill one bucket with warm water and then add a tablespoon of Trisodium Phosphate.